gloryknight/cyan_audit/doc/cyanaudit.md

     SELECT cyanaudit.fn_set_current_uid( 42 );

+Set the description for all future DML in this transaction:

+    SELECT cyanaudit.fn_set_transaction_label( 'Change last name' );

-Label all unlabled, completed operations in this transaction:
+Set the description for all past, unlabled DML in this transaction:

     SELECT cyanaudit.fn_label_transaction( 'User disabled due to inactivity' );

-Label all unlabled operations in the most-recently-committed transaction:
+Set the label for all unlabled DML in this session's last logged transaction:

-    SELECT cyanaudit.fn_label_transaction( 'User enabled', cyanaudit.fn_get_last_txid() );

-Shorthand for above:

     SELECT cyanaudit.fn_label_last_transaction( 'User enabled' );